grafana/alloy/docs/sources/tutorials/get-started.md

 This completes the simple configuration pipeline.

 {{< admonition type="tip" >}}
-The `basic_auth` is commented out because the local `docker compose` stack doesn't require it.
+The `basic_auth` block is commented out because the local `docker compose` stack doesn't require it.
 It's included in this example to show how you can configure authorization for other environments.
 For further authorization options, refer to the [loki.write][] component reference.